harsh-sankhe/Voice2English-Repo/Notes/Course2/C2Week1.md

 ### Bias and Variance

-- **Variance**: refers to how well our algorithm generalizes to new, unseen data.
+- **Variance**: Error from overfitting the model to training data, making it too sensitive to small changes.
-- **Bias**: Refers to the error and to how well our algorithm fits the training data.
+- **Bias**: Error from oversimplifying the model, causing it to miss important patterns (underfitting).

 #### Train Set and Dev Set Error